YohanV1/TissueLab-Scheduler/README.md

   - "Queued: waiting for worker capacity"
 - Job progress shows tiles processed; workflow progress shows aggregate completion.
 - After success, use "Preview" (stitched overlay), "Artifacts" (ZIP of masks + preview), and "Download" (manifest JSON).
+- You can cancel a PENDING job, and retry a FAILED job.
+Actions appear contextually on each job card.

 Outputs are saved under `uploads/results/<job_id>/`.